-In this section, we instantiate the masked discrete diffusion from the framework outlined in Section~\ref{sec:pre}.
-We then construct a family of auxiliary distributions that approach the ideal forward marginal distribution exponentially quickly as time progresses.
-This construction leverages the forward transition kernel of masked discrete diffusion for any \(0 < s < t < T\), and can be used as an alternative to the reverse initialization proposed by~\citet{liang2025absorb}.
+In this section, we specialize the framework outlined in Section~\ref{sec:pre} to the setting of absorbing discrete diffusion.
+We subsequently construct a family of auxiliary distributions that converge exponentially fast to the ideal forward marginal distribution.
+By leveraging the forward transition kernel of absorbing discrete diffusion for any \(0 < s < t < T\), this construction serves as an alternative to the reverse initialization strategy proposed by~\citet{liang2025absorb}.